pingcap/docs-cn/system-tables/system-table-inspection-result.md

 select * from information_schema.inspection_result where rule='critical-error';
 ```

-## Diagnosis rules
+## Diagnostic rules

-The diagnosis module contains a series of rules.
+The diagnostic module contains a series of rules.
 These rules compare the results with the thresholds after querying the existing monitoring tables and cluster information tables.
-If the results exceed the thresholds, the diagnosis of `warning` or `critical` is generated and the corresponding information is provided in the `details` column.
+If the results exceed the thresholds, the diagnostics of `warning` or `critical` is generated and the corresponding information is provided in the `details` column.

-You can query the existing diagnosis rules by querying the `inspection_rules` system table:
+You can query the existing diagnostic rules by querying the `inspection_rules` system table:

 {{< copyable "sql" >}}